 While these are most common on the cheeks, nose, and the chin, you can get broken blood vessels anywhere on the face.
 What's more, they show up on the body too.

-Why you might get broken capillaries on the face?
+Causes of broken capillaries on the face

 To get a better understanding of why this happens, here's a quick overview of the most common causes.